executors/executors/wording.md

 ## Polymorphic executor wrappers

-The polymorphic executor wrapper class has been written such that it could be separated from the rest of the proposal if nessesary.
+[*Commentary: The polymorphic executor wrapper class has been written such that it could be separated from the rest of the proposal if necessary.*]

+In several places in this section the operation `CONTAINS_PROPERTY(p, pn)` is used.
+All such uses mean `std::disjunction_v<std::is_same<p, pn>...>`.

 ### Class `bad_executor`